The following exercises can be viewed as butoh psychodramas, games, or rituals. They all make use of Jo-Ha-Kyu.

 (Jo) Two performers sit in front of each other with a playing card front side down.
 In ultra slow motion, they turn the cards over to expose a winner and a loser.
 A variation can be done with dice.

 (Ha) The winner embodies complete success in all of life, past, present, and future, while the loser embodies complete failure in all of life, past, present, and future.
-Both gradually take their embodiments to an absurd climax ending in statue.
+Both gradually take their embodiments further.

 23. Automatic Saboteur